PASSIONATE ABOUT EDUCATION AND SERVING OUR STUDENTS

 Providing opportunities to all County Schools

-The expansion of personalized learning and other approaches through professional development offered to schools and districts countywide will be encouraged.
+The expansion of personalized learning and other approaches to professional development offered to schools and districts countywide will be encouraged.
 The results to impact individual growth, opportunity and the economy behind this are two fold.
 1. Increase teacher knowledge that allows for increased advancement opportunities and 2.
 These same teachers with their increased knowledge can inspire students to take paths in which they may not have considered.

 The annual budget for 2015-16 for the San Diego County Office of Education is $591,582,548.00.
 San Diego County Office of Education supports 42 school districts and a little over 500,000 students.
 The County office of Education helps save districts money by centralizing services, and training educators.
 As a part of the Board, I will have responsibility for approving the annual county office budget; I have exhibited fiscal responsibility in my actions and votes with the Escondido Union School District and will continue to do so at the county level.
 Once elected, I intend to review the budget to insure there is no redundancy of programs and that money is being spent to most directly impact the largest number of students possible.